 Despite these factors, Bacon did not build the home or live in it for that matter.
 Bacon actually never set foot on the property.
 The home was built by a man who Bacon never met, a man who died years before Bacon would even step foot in Virginia.

-Wealthy tobacco merchant and planter Arthur Allen came to Virginia around the 1640s, mere decades after Jamestown was founded and settled in what was then the wilds of the colony.
+Tobacco merchant and planter Arthur Allen came to Virginia around the 1640s, mere decades after Jamestown was founded and settled in what was then the wilds of the colony.
 Allen became one of the wealthier men in the colony, and sometime after 1660 began construction on this magnificent home.
 It took him several years to complete, with all the bricks being made on the property and all the wood for the home being taken from the surrounding forests.
 When it was finished in 1665, it was one of the largest, grandest, and most opulent standing structures in America.
-To finish it off, Allen gave it the not-so-imaginative name of Allen’s Brick House, a name that would not stick around.
+To finish it off, Allen gave it the not-so-imaginative name of Allen’s Brick House.

 Despite the fact that Allen probably spent several years building the home, he didn’t enjoy it for long.
 Four years later he was dead and the home passed to his son, Arthur Allen II, a man of even more political and monetary importance than his father.

 Allen II was known to many as Major Allen because he was one of the county’s militia leaders, as well as a member of Virginia’s House of Burgesses.
+He was wealthy and influential, and used the labor of enslaved people on his property in Virginia.
 It was due to Major Allen’s position as a colonial lawmaker and his friendship with then-Governor Sir William Berkeley that his home was taken over by Bacon’s rebels.

 During the Civil War, a young Georgia poet by the name of Sidney Lanier who was stationed in Virginia with his Confederate battalion was enamored with the home.
 He was also infatuated with the eldest daughter of the Hankins family, Virginia Wilson Hankins.
 Although they never married, the two found themselves in a passionate relationship they would continue until their death.
 The home was the inspiration for many of Lanier’s most famous writings.